 Honey Bikes Steel Frame Care and Maintenance

 One of our final steps in our framebuilding process is to treat the inside of your frame with a special rust inhibitor.
 While this preventive measure is important, it does not protect your frame against the inevitable onset of rust.
-Rust is a naturally occurring phenomenon with steel when it is exposed to oxygen and water.
-When moist air comes in contact with steel, rust forms.
-Aside from not looking good, rust also weakens your frame’s integrity.
-Over a long period of time rust can be so damaging that your frame could fail, which can be dangerous.
+There are three primary causes of rust on carbon steel:

-Honey's frame warranty does not cover damage caused by rust.
-In order to help your frame last a lifetime, we recommend that you and your bicycle mechanic follow these rust preventing steps:
+Rust Warranty: Honey's frame warranty does not cover damage caused by rust.
+In order to help your frame last a lifetime, we recommend that you and your bicycle mechanic use the following rust preventing steps.

 When installing components, apply a liberal amount of grease to these contact points: